l-urence/webpack-express-dev-server/README.md

 # webpack-express-dev-server
-I basically stated this project because I wanted server side rendering with css modules and was overwhelmed by the [webpack-isomorphic-tools](https://github.com/halt-hammerzeit/webpack-isomorphic-tools) configuration.
+I basically stated this project because I wanted server side rendering with css modules and was overwhelmed by the [webpack-isomorphic-tools](https://github.com/halt-hammerzeit/webpack-isomorphic-tools) configuration. webpack-express-dev-server bundles the express server in-memory and runs it from there.

 webpack-express-dev-server works well with [webpack-dev-server](https://github.com/webpack/webpack-dev-server) and its proxy.